What are the responsibilities and job description for the Early Childhood Educator position at Achievement Centers?

 Requirements

-- A Child Development Associate (CDA) or AA in early childhood (BA or higher preferred); teachers without an AA must enroll in school until completed
+- A Child Development Associate (CDA) or AA/AS in early childhood from an accredited college or university required, Bachelor’s Degree or higher preferred; teachers without an AA must enroll in school until completed

 - 45-Hour DCF Childcare Training Credential